tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

 * The Application first checks the block (header, transactions, commit info, evidences).
 * `RequestPrepareProposal` contains a preliminary set of transactions `txs` that Tendermint considers to be a good block proposal, called _raw proposal_.
 The Application can modify this set via `ResponsePrepareProposal.tx_records` (see [TxRecord](#txrecord)).
-  * In this case, the Applications should set `ResponsePrepareProposal.modified_tx` to true.
+  * In this case, the Application should set `ResponsePrepareProposal.modified_tx` to true.
   * The Application _can_ reorder, remove or add transactions to the raw proposal.
 Let `tx` be a transaction in `txs`:
     * If the Application wants to leave `tx` untouched, then it has to include it in `tx_records` and _mark_ it as "TXUNMODIFIED".
     * If the Application considers that `tx` should not be proposed in this block, e.g., there are other transactions with higher priority, then it should not include it in `tx_records`.
 In this case, Tendermint won't remove `tx` from the mempool.
 The Application should be extra-careful, as abusing this feature may cause transactions to stay forever in the mempool.